 The outline of this paper is as follows.
 In Sec.~(\ref{dis}) we describe the theoretical framework of our study and discuss about the inclusive differential cross section of charm-quark production.
 We introduce the charm-quark mass in the pQCD approach in Sec.~(\ref{charm mass}).
-In Sec.~(\ref{methodology}), data set and methodology is discussed.
-We present our results in Sec.~(\ref{results}) and then we conclude with a summary in Sec.~(\ref{Summary}).
+In Sec.~(\ref{methodology}), we describe the data set and our methodology.
+The results are presented in Sec.~(\ref{results}) and then, we conclude with a summary in Sec.~(\ref{Summary}).